COMMITTEES & TEAMS

 There are so many ways to get involved with the Pasadena Village!
-Our Committees and Affinity Groups provide opportunities to make new friends while honing your leadership abilities.
+Our Committees and Small Group Gatherings provide opportunities to make new friends while honing your leadership abilities.
 Below you will find numerous ways you can help run the Village.
-If you're not into leading, join an Affinity Group already started with others who share your interests.
+If you're not into leading, join an Small Group Gatherings already started with others who share your interests.

 Development Committee: Promotes the Village within the professional and business community in the Pasadena area to increase awareness and support of the Village; organizes fundraisers and annual appeals, solicits individual donors and pursues grant and foundation funding.